Guide

 VerifiedCLI 3.1.1 · Exchange · last tested April 11, 2026

-EWS is dying.
+EWS is dying for Exchange Online.
 Here's what that means.

 Microsoft announced the deprecation of Exchange Web Services for Exchange Online in message center post MC862873.
 The timeline: EWS will be fully disabled for Exchange Online tenants by October 2026.
 According to Microsoft's migration guidance, all EWS integrations must move to Microsoft Graph API before that date.